 The main responsibilities of a cyber security engineer are:

-- to design, execute, manage, control, and upgrade security measures for the protection of the organization’s data, systems and networks.
+- design, execute, manage, control, and upgrade security measures for the protection of the organization’s data, systems, and networks.

-- to test and detect network and system vulnerabilities.
+- test and detect network and system vulnerabilities.

-- to build computer security architecture and advancing comprehensive cyber security designs.
+- build computer security architecture and advance comprehensive cyber security designs.

-- carry out out threat intelligence and performing new security solutions to properly protect the organisation.
+- carry out threat intelligence and perform new security solutions to properly protect the organization.